 Transfer and Transition Services

 Transfer & Transition Services (TTS) helps students make a seamless transition for a more successful UCF experience.
-We provide pre-admission and transition advising and connections to the campus community through a strong Peer Mentor program.
+We provide pre-admission and transition advising and a strong Peer Mentor program.
+We also offer connections to the campus community through programing specifically for Transfer Students.

 TTS can help you with the following: